 - IPv6 The Internet Protocol for Version 6 addresses provides a mechanism for transmitting blocks of data (often called packets or frames) from a source to a destination, where these network devices (that is, hosts) are identified by fixed length addresses.
 The Internet Protocol also provides for fragmentation and reassembly of long packets, if necessary, for transmission through "small packet" networks. - ICMPv6 Internet Control Message Protocol for Version 6 addresses is a network layer protocol that transmits message packets to report errors in processing IPv6 packets.
 ICMP is therefore an integral part of the Internet Protocol.
 ICMP messages may be used to report various situations, such as when a datagram cannot reach its destination, when the gateway does not have the buffering capacity to forward a datagram, and when the gateway can direct the host to send traffic on a shorter route.
-ICMP is also used by routers to feed back information about more suitable routes (that is, the next hop router) to use for a specific destination. - UDP User Datagram Protocol provides a datagram mode of packet switched communications.
+ICMP is also used by routers to feed back information about more suitable routes (that is, the next hop router) to use for a specific destination.

+?
+UDP - User Datagram Protocol provides a datagram mode of packet switched communications.
 It uses IP as the underlying transport mechanism, providing access to IP-like services.
 UDP packets are delivered just like IP packets - connection-less datagrams that may be discarded before reaching their targets.
 UDP is useful when TCP would be too complex, too slow, or just unnecessary.

-Table 37: Show IPv6 Statistics - display description
+Table 44: Show IPv6 Statistics - display description

 Field Description IPv6 Statistics IPv6 Received Total The total number of input datagrams received by the interface, including those received in error.
 Header Errors The number of input datagrams discarded due to errors in their IPv6 headers, including version number mismatch, other format errors, hop count exceeded, IPv6 options, etc. Too Big Errors The number of input datagrams that could not be forwarded because their size exceeded the link MTU of outgoing interface.
 No Routes The number of input datagrams discarded because no route could be found to transmit them to their destination.
 Address Errors The number of input datagrams discarded because the IPv6 address in their IPv6 header's destination field was not a valid address to be received at this entity.
 This count includes invalid addresses (e.g., ::0) and unsupported addresses (e.g., addresses with unallocated prefixes).
 For entities which are not IPv6 routers and therefore do not forward datagrams, this counter includes datagrams discarded because the destination address was not a local address.
 Unknown Protocols The number of locally-addressed datagrams received successfully but discarded because of an unknown or unsupported protocol.
 This counter is incremented at the interface to which these datagrams were addressed which might not be necessarily the input interface for some of the datagrams.
 Truncated Packets The number of input datagrams discarded because datagram frame didn't carry enough data.
 Discards The number of input IPv6 datagrams for which no problems were encountered to prevent their continued processing, but which were discarded (e.g., for lack of buffer space).
 Note that this counter does not include any datagrams discarded while awaiting re-assembly.
 Delivers The total number of datagrams successfully delivered to IPv6 user-protocols (including ICMP).
 This counter is incremented at the interface to which these datagrams were addressed which might not be necessarily the input interface for some of the datagrams.
 Reassembly Request Datagrams The number of IPv6 fragments received which needed to be reassembled at this interface.
 Note that this counter is increment ed at the interface to which these fragments were addressed which might not be necessarily the input interface for some of the fragments.
-Reassembled Succeeded The number of IPv6 datagrams successfully reassembled.
-Note that this counter is incremented at the interface to which these datagrams were addressed which might not be necessarily the input interface for some of the fragments.
-Reassembled Failed The number of failures detected by the IPv6 re-assembly algorithm (for whatever reason: timed out, errors, etc.).
-Note that this is not necessarily a count of discarded IPv6 fragments since some algorithms (notably the algorithm in RFC 815) can lose track of the number of fragments by combining them as they are received.
-This counter is incremented at the interface to which these fragments were addressed which might not be necessarily the input interface for some of the fragments.